Tcndiamond/ITMLA-Project/README.md

    - **Normalization**: Normalize the pixel values to a common scale to ensure consistent feature representation.

 3. **Feature Extraction**:
    - Identify relevant features from the preprocessed images that can effectively discriminate between defective and defectless concrete blocks.
-This can include:
-     - Color features: Mean, standard deviation, histograms of color channels.
-     - Texture features: Haralick features, Gabor filters, Local Binary Patterns (LBP).
-     - Shape features: Contour-based features, moments.
    - Extract these features from the preprocessed images.

 4. **Train-Test Split**: